 She taught for a decade, often without text books for music appreciation classes, without support for band kids who couldn’t afford instruments, and without any stipend for basic classroom supplies.

-Shaniko Music Sanctuary was founded to break down these barriers faced by underserved communities, and to move toward supporting music teachers, students, and the arts —and to create lifelong learners.
+Shaniko Music Sanctuary was founded to address these barriers faced by underserved communities, and to move toward supporting music teachers, students, and the arts — and to create lifelong learners.